Abathargh/moody-go/admin_panel/README.md

 ### As part of the moody front architecture

 **Refer to what is written in the same section of the gateway README.**

-**N.B.** The service monitor and the actuator server automatic update features may not work on arch32v7 devices because of a bug in the socketio library currently in use in the gateway app.

-Since one of the target device for hosting the front architecture is the Raspberry Pi, which has a 32-bit OS as his stable OS, it's recommended to use the 64-bit Raspberry Pi OS for the time being.

 ## Navigation